Sorry, you need to enable JavaScript to visit this website.

 DGS Process, Action Levels, and Remediation

-Per District of Columbia law, all drinking water sources must test below 5 ppb (parts per billion), which is the standard to which the Food and Drug Administration (FDA) regulates bottled water.
+Per District of Columbia law, all drinking water sources must test below 5 ppb (parts per billion), which is the Food and Drug Administration (FDA) standard used to regulate bottled water.

 Non-drinking water sources, such as sinks in bathrooms, classrooms, and utility closets, are safe for hand washing only.
 These sources are clearly labeled to instruct students not to drink water from them.